International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 for their respective Data Spaces, it will greatly simplify the access of data in the two different Data Spaces.

-### Organizational
+### Organisational

-For a Data Space to be well governed a clear definition of organizational processes is required.
+For a Data Space to be well governed a clear definition of organisational processes is required.
 Again, all participants in a Data Space will have to follow the same processes.

-If two Data Spaces define the same organizational processes it will greatly simplify the participation in multiple Data Spaces.
+If two Data Spaces define the same organisational processes it will greatly simplify the participation in multiple Data Spaces.

 #### Cross-Data Space interoperability

-If multiple Data Spaces define the same organizational processes, this will greatly simplify the participation in these Data Spaces.
+If multiple Data Spaces define the same organisational processes, this will greatly simplify the participation in these Data Spaces.

 ### Legal